Standard Model Predictions for Rare K and B Decays without New Physics Infection: SM Predictions for Rare Decay Branching Ratios

 Explicitly these three bands in the $2+1+1$ case are represented by the expressions \cite{Buras:2022nfn}

-\boldmath $\underline{|\varepsilon_K|}$ \unboldmath \bea \vcb&=&42.6\times 10^{-3}\,\left[\frac{\sin(64.6^\circ)}{\sin\gamma} \right]^{0.491} \left[\frac{\sin(\beta)}{\sin(22.2^\circ)} \right]^{0.256} \left[\frac{0.7625}{\hat B_K}\right]^{0.294} \left[\frac{|\varepsilon_K|}{2.224\times 10^{-3}} \right]^{0.294}\, \eea
+\boldmath $\underline{|\varepsilon_K|}$ \unboldmath \bea \vcb&=&42.6\times 10^{-3}\,\left[\frac{\sin(64.6^\circ)}{\sin\gamma} \right]^{0.491} \left[\frac{\sin(\beta)}{\sin(22.2^\circ)} \right]^{0.256} \left[\frac{0.7625}{\hat B_K}\right]^{0.294} \left[\frac{|\varepsilon_K|}{2.224\times 10^{-3}} \right]^{0.294}\,, \eea

-\boldmath $\underline{\Delta M_d}$ \unboldmath \bea \vcb&=& 42.6\times 10^{-3}\,\left[\frac{\sin(64.6^\circ)}{\sin\gamma} \right] \left[\frac{210.6\mev}{\sqrt{\hat B_{B_d}}F_{B_d}}\right] \left[\frac{2.307}{S_0(x_t)}\right]^{0.5} \left[\frac{0.5521}{\eta_B}\right]^{0.5}\, \left[\frac{\Delta M_d}{0.5065/{\rm ps}} \right]^{0.5} \eea
+\boldmath $\underline{\Delta M_d}$ \unboldmath \bea \vcb&=& 42.6\times 10^{-3}\,\left[\frac{\sin(64.6^\circ)}{\sin\gamma} \right] \left[\frac{210.6\mev}{\sqrt{\hat B_{B_d}}F_{B_d}}\right] \left[\frac{2.307}{S_0(x_t)}\right]^{0.5} \left[\frac{0.5521}{\eta_B}\right]^{0.5}\, \left[\frac{\Delta M_d}{0.5065/{\rm ps}} \right]^{0.5}\,, \eea

-\boldmath $\underline{\Delta M_s}$ \unboldmath \bea \vcb&=& \left[\frac{41.9\times 10^{-3}}{G(\beta,\gamma)}\right] \left[\frac{256.1\mev}{\sqrt{\hat B_{B_s}}F_{B_s}}\right] \left[\frac{2.307}{S_0(x_t)}\right]^{0.5} \left[\frac{0.5521}{\eta_B}\right]^{0.5}\, \left[\frac{\Delta M_s}{17.749/{\rm ps}} \right]^{0.5}\,,~~~~~~~~ \eea with $\hat{B}_K =0.7625(97)$~\cite{Aoki:2021kgd} and the remaining parameters given in Table~\ref{tab:input}.
+\boldmath $\underline{\Delta M_s}$ \unboldmath \bea \vcb&=& \left[\frac{41.9\times 10^{-3}}{G(\beta,\gamma)}\right] \left[\frac{256.1\mev}{\sqrt{\hat B_{B_s}}F_{B_s}}\right] \left[\frac{2.307}{S_0(x_t)}\right]^{0.5} \left[\frac{0.5521}{\eta_B}\right]^{0.5}\, \left[\frac{\Delta M_s}{17.749/{\rm ps}} \right]^{0.5}\,~~~~~~~~ \eea with $\hat{B}_K =0.7625(97)$~\cite{FlavourLatticeAveragingGroupFLAG:2021npn} and the remaining parameters given in Table~\ref{tab:input}.
 Moreover, \be G(\beta,\gamma)= 1 +\frac{\lambda^2}{2}(1-2 \sin\gamma\cos\beta)\,. \ee Further details on these formulae can be found in \cite{Buras:2021nns,Buras:2022wpw,Buras:2022nfn}.

 Consequently, with the presently known values of the non-perturbative parameters from LQCD in Table~\ref{tab:input} and the experimental value of $\beta$, the SM is performing in the $\Delta F=2$ sector very well.
 No NP is required in this sector to describe the data.
 This test will improve with the reduction of the uncertainties in $\hat B_K$, $\sqrt{\hat B_{B_d}}F_{B_d}$, $\sqrt{\hat B_{B_s}}F_{B_s}$ and $\beta$.
+Therefore it is very important that several LQCD collaborations perform simulations with 2+1+1 flavours.